Help is here. Feeding Therapy by Zier Institute

-- Guidance for anxious mealtimes with picky eaters
+- Guidance for peaceful mealtimes with anxious eaters

 Nutrition is a primary concern for parents of picky eaters.
 Can a specific brand of Mac n’ Cheese, chicken nuggets, or crackers provide the nutrition they need to grow and thrive?
-We help calm the expectations of parents while motivating children with new foods they may enjoy.
+We help calm parents’ expectations while motivating children with new foods they may enjoy.

 Part of childhood is enjoying birthday parties, family celebrations, and social time with friends.
 Parents of picky eaters understand that any occasion involving food requires extra planning and an extra helping of stress.
 Eating therapy works to eliminate or reduce the anxieties associated with food.